Grilling 101- The Basics of Grilling Fruit and Veggies

 Peaches

 One of the most common grilled fruits, peaches, requires indirect heat to cook through or on a second-level grate because of their thickness.
 When grilled, a peach's flavor alters slightly as the natural sugars melt and char.
-For a stunning presentation, grilling peach halves flesh side down creates gorgeous grill marks and caramelization wonderful with desserts or paired with a protein, like Grilled Pork Chops and Peaches.
+For a stunning presentation, grilling peach halves flesh side down creates gorgeous grill marks and caramelization that are wonderful with desserts or paired with a protein, like Grilled Pork Chops and Peaches.

 Pineapple